PhDbuilds/phdblog/content/posts/How I Built a Custom CTF Platform Using CTFd and Docker.md

 - Docker
 ---
 # Overview
 For the first week of May I hosted a small CTF scrimmage for my cohort/club at **Western Governors University**.
 Everything ran on my self‑hosted **CTFd** instance, backed by a set of lightweight Docker containers so I could spin challenges up and down easily.
 Below is a quick recap of how I built the event and a few lessons I picked up along the way.
-To see the mini-write up I did for most of the challenges, see <a href="[/posts/wgu-ctf-scrimmage-spring-2025/](https://phdbuilds.tech/posts/wgu-ctf-scrimmage-spring-2025/)">my write up here</a>
+To see the mini-write up I did for most of the challenges, see [[WGU CTF Scrimmage Spring 2025]]

 ---
 ## Infrastructure